 How does freight forwarding work?
 Freight forwarding works like logistics architects.
 They coordinate the transport of goods from origin to destination.
 Furthermore, they do not own the ships, planes, or trucks.
 Instead, they negotiate rates, manage crucial paperwork (like the Bill of Lading and commercial invoices), and navigate customs for domestic and international shipments.
 It is the organized coordination of moving goods from a supplier to the final destination.

 In the international transit, the forwarder books space on an airfreight, ocean vessel, or overland truck.
-To sum it up, it will be based on budget, transit time, and volume.
-The goods are transported, and the forwarder pro-actively tracks the shipment’s progress.
+To sum it up, budget, transit time, and volume are the decisive factors.
+They transport the goods, and the forwarder pro-actively tracks the shipment’s progress.
 In addition, he then provides updates to the buyer and seller.

 In the destination handling process, once the shipment arrives, the forwarder processes the essential customs documentation.
-He pays for any applicable duties or taxes.
-Furthermore, the payment is meant to allow the cargo into the destination country.
-The goods are unloaded, verified, and stored at a destination warehouse.
-Moreover, the shipment is delivered by truck or rail from the destination port to the buyer.
+Moreover, he pays for any applicable duties or taxes.
+Furthermore, he makes the payment to allow the cargo into the destination country.
+Finally, they unload, verify, and store the goods at a destination warehouse.
+After this, the shipment is delivered by truck or rail from the destination port to the buyer.

 Falcon Freight simplifies your import and export operations by effective customs clearance.